ingowald/optix7course/README.md

-* Oct/Nov 2025: Updated to "modern cmake" and more recent versions of OptiX, CUDA, cmake, VS, etc. Code now works again in both windows and linux.
+* Oct/Nov 2025: Updated to "modern cmake" and more recent versions of OptiX, CUDA, cmake, VS, etc. Code now works again in both windows and Linux.

 * 6/14/2021: Bugfix - normal and albedo buffer values for denoiser were not correctly set

 * 4/16/2021: Updated to also compile on OptiX 7.3

-* 10/21/2020: Bugfix: all moduleCompileOptions and
+* 10/21/2020: Bugfix: all `moduleCompileOptions` and
-  pipelineCompileOptions are now properly zero-initialized by default.
+  `pipelineCompileOptions` are now properly zero-initialized by default.
   Otherwise, variables not set in these struct might have invalid values.

 * 8/3/2020: Updated to also compile on OptiX 7.1